-by Franklin W. Lusby, M.D., Scripps Memorial Hospital La Jolla
+by Franklin W. Lusby, MD

 If you’re one of the millions of Americans who need their glasses to find their glasses, you’ve probably wondered more than once what it would be like to wake up in the morning and be able to see the alarm clock or your spouse’s face clearly.

 The IntraLase femtosecond laser has revolutionized traditional laser vision correction surgery, commonly known as LASIK (Laser-Assisted In-Situ Keratomileusis) by both reducing the risk and producing exceptional results.

 The flap is laid aside, and the surgeon then uses an excimer laser to reshape the layers of the cornea immediately under the flap.
 Each pulse of the laser vaporizes a tiny area of the cornea, working in a controlled pattern until the desired shape is achieved.

 Until about two years ago, the only way to make a corneal flap was with a microkeratome, a hand-held mechanical device with a blade and a motor.
 Although this technology has been very reliable, it has not been totally free of difficulties.

 With traditional LASIK, the flap is about 30 to 35 percent of the thickness of the cornea, whereas an IntraLase flap is much thinner.
 Because the IntraLase flap can be thinner, more people with higher prescriptions can be considered for surgery (traditional LASIK is limited to people within a certain prescription range).

 IntraLase surgery carries few risks.
 Occasionally, an air bubble may form under the cornea during the procedure, and it will have to be completed on another day.
 However, there is no negative effect on the patient’s vision.

-Advancements in laser vision surgery also have resulted in even better vision correction.
+Advancements in laser vision surgery have also resulted in even better vision correction.
 In fact, some patients report better than 20/20 vision.

 Custom LASIK uses computerized “Wavefront” technology to map individual vision problems.
 Wavefront measurements determine how much the patient’s vision deviates from a perfect optical system and detects even subtle visual abnormalities that cannot be found or treated in traditional LASIK.